 Always adhere to your local jurisdiction guidelines and make sure that an Electrician make all electrical connections.
+Depending on your Local Jurisdiction a feeder tap breaker might be required between the Manual Bypass Switch and the feeder tap.
 For requirements of connection safety, please refer 2020/2023 NEC 705.11 or 2017 NEC 705.12A

-13.1.5 PARALLELED SYSTEMS APPLICATIONS WITH A FEEDER TAP CONNECTION (SPLIT-PHASE SERVICE 120/240V, 120/208V)
+13.1.7 3 PARALLELED SYSTEMS APPLICATIONS WITH A FEEDER TAP CONNECTION (3 PHASE-PHASE SERVICE 120/208V)